-The BSHP Annual Lecture features an accessible paper from a distinguished speaker in the history of philosophy.
+The BSHP Antognazza Lecture (formally the Annual Lecture), features an accessible paper from a distinguished speaker in the history of philosophy.
 It is normally held in the autumn at a UK university.
 Attendance is free, and everyone is welcome.

 2020: Prof. Jan Westerhoff, "For your eyes only: the Problem on Solipsism in Ancient Indian Philosophy", delivered online Click here to watch a recording.

 2019: Prof. MM McCabe, "Taking time to talk: Plato's Euthydemus on the metaphysics of conversation", University of Aberdeen